-With the COVID-19 pandemic spreading rapidly, it becomes increasingly important to take care of one’s health.
-While there is no cure for the virus, building immunity can be an effective preventive measure.
+With the second wave of the pandemic, it becomes increasingly important to take care of one’s health.
+While there is no cure for the virus, building immunity can be an effective preventive measure you can take along with the vaccine to ensure that you remain healthy.
 While we have discussed things we should do in order to improve immunity, today, let’s discuss bad habits that are destroying your immunity.

 9 Bad Habits That Destroy Immunity